hackern0v1c3/MacMon/README.md

   <li>sudo ./install.sh</li>
   <li>The installer script will install some packages and ask a series of questions.
 If at any point you want to cancel the installation because you mistyped something, or just want to back out use Ctrl+c.
 Most of the answers will be saved in /var/www/MacMon/private/config.js and can be manually edited at any time.</li>
   <li>The install.sh script also runs mysql_secure_installation after mysql is installed.
 Most of the defaults can be selected during this wizard.</li>
+  <li>Once the install is complete all of the required files will be in /var/www/MacMon.
+You can delete the folder that was created during the git clone.</li>
 </ol>
 <hr>